mircial/NFTChallenge/README.md

 },
 ```

- The  `truffle-config.js` configuration will pick up your `MNEMONIC` environment variable and recover the address that will be used for sending and signing transactions on the Aurora network.
+ The  `truffle-config.js` configuration will read your `MNEMONIC` environment variable and recover the address that will be used for sending or signing transactions on the Aurora network.

 ## Deploying Contracts